 "He was getting opportunities now.
 People love his paintings," Johnson said.
 "But he never wanted a gallery; he never wanted the commercial side of it.
 He just wanted to paint."

-Loughlin was born on May 9, 1949 on a naval base in Alameda, Calif., according to his biography on his website.
+Loughlin was born on May 9, 1949, on a naval base in Alameda, Calif., according to a biography on his website.
 He left school after the sixth grade to care for his siblings.
 In the 1960s, he lived in a geodesic dome and participated in the Berkeley riots before moving to San Francisco.

 "Mapplethorpe loved him," Carlson recalled.
 "He'd grab him and take him into his darkroom all the time and leave me standing out there."